terra-campaigns/hostile/_hostileInformationPool.md

 ## Brightside Station

-- [ ] Haruna's chairman (Tang)'s son (Gui) tried to steal operation money from the Matsuyama's bank
-- [ ] Brightside Station was built here fifty years ago, its materials brought up from the half-melted planetoid of iron and rock that serves as its shield against Perdurabo.
-- [ ] The star emits tiny particles of novium amid its sleet of radiation.
-This rare substance is vital for the new SMU memory systems.
-- [ ] Director Yash Dutta framed Gui
-- [ ] Tang's family is blackmailing Dutta, who is scared and does not leave Brightside
-- [ ] Refined novium is not as rich as expected, and the project is struggling to keep up quotas
-- [ ] For Dutta, the selling of Brightside would be a death sentence.
-- [ ] Roland Lomax, the station cargo chief and a bitter enemy of Dutta.
-He want the Directorship of the station
 - [ ] Roland is an outlaw from another system.

-## Sky tombs

-- [ ] A tablet was found in the first tomb, within the sepulchre, which gave the astronomic coordinates of more of the well hidden “sky tombs”.
-- [ ] Pilgrimages to Hard Light in order to plunder these ancient tombs.
-- [ ] A few of the ancient rocks are known to be inhabited by hermits or small, reclusive communities that care little for outsiders.
-They do minimal trade with Brightside Station for the necessities they require.
+- [ ] Haruna apologises to the public because of the operational accident in Perdurabo.
+They step down from their license on the system, which is now put back on the ICO for new tender.
+- [ ] Makita allies with Tharsis and an agreement is signed to operate Perdurabo.
+A third party company is put in control, to avoid issues with the ICO.
+RG takes the operations and will continue to sell to all interested parties.
-- [ ] Alien race are the ancestors of the [ngar-tho](../arrival/statblocks/ngar-tho.md)
+- [ ] Alien race in Sky Tomb are the ancestors of the [ngar-tho](../arrival/statblocks/ngar-tho.md)

 ## Rest of sector

-- [ ] The Boxer's crew assassinated informants of ICO in The Salomons - and this has pissed of many supporters of the ICO.
-- [ ] [tharsisMining](factions/tharsisMining.md) has disgraced the Boxer because of assassinations.
+- [ ] [tharsisMining](factions/tharsisMining.md) has disgraced the Boxer because of assassinations of ICO members.
 It has now gained further support from the [ico](factions/ico.md) and is becoming the strongest player in the sector.
 - [ ] The ICO traces the presence of the Doomborgs in Teegarden Star, and now are interested in the Doomborgs as well.
 - [ ] [lebkuchen](factions/lebkuchen.md) riot invaded a small refinery [makita](factions/makita.md) had on Solomons and destroyed it.
 The refinery's purpose is unknown, something shady.
+- [ ] RG purchases the Baikonur spaceport from the Kazakhstan government.